afsarchowdhury/pushoveR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-{pushoveR} is an R API wrapper for [Pushover](https://pushover.net/).
+{pushoveR} is an `R` API wrapper for [Pushover](https://pushover.net/) notifications.
+Note: API keys are needed to send push messages.

-API keys are needed to send push messages.
+I made this a while back for my workflow in a school-setting.
+As a result, some features are missing as I had no need for them.

 ## Installation